Employers who routinely monitor employee performance and conduct regular performance reviews reap tremendous benefits. Among them:

-At least once a year, formally evaluate each employee by writing a performance appraisal and holding a meeting with the employee.
+At least once a year, formally evaluate each employee by writing a performance review and holding a meeting with the employee.
 To prepare, gather and review all of the documents and records relating to the employee's performance, productivity, and behavior.
 Review your log and the employee's personnel file.
 You might also want to take a look at other company records relating to the worker, including sales records, call reports, productivity records, time cards, or budget reports.

 At the meeting, let your worker know what you think he or she did well and which areas could use some improvement.
 Using your evaluation as a guide, explain your conclusions about each standard and goal.
-Listen carefully to your worker's comments -- and ask the worker to write them down on the evaluation form.
+Listen carefully to your worker's comments and ask the worker to write them down on the evaluation form.
 Take notes on the meeting and include those notes on the form.

 Giving evaluations can be difficult.
 Some workers react to criticism defensively.
 And, sometimes, no one understands what merits a positive evaluation.
 If your workers feel that you take it easy on some of them while coming down hard on others, resentment is inevitable.
 Avoid these problems by following these rules:

 If you want to see improvement, give the worker a timeline to turn things around.
 If you expect something to be done by a certain date, say so.

-- Be complete.
 Write your evaluation so that an outsider reading it would be able to understand exactly what happened and why.
 Remember, that evaluation just might become evidence in a lawsuit.
 If it does, you will want the judge and jury to see why you rated the employee as you did.

-- Listen to your employees.
 The evaluation process will seem fairer to your workers if they have an opportunity to express their concerns, too.
 Ask employees what they enjoy about their jobs and about working at the company.
 Also ask about any concerns or problems they might have.
 You'll gain valuable information, and your employees will feel like real participants in the process.
 In some cases, you might even learn something that could change your evaluation.